helix-editor/helix/book/src/keymap.md

 ## Normal mode

+Normal mode is the default mode when you launch helix.
+Return to it from other modes by typing `Escape`.

 ### Movement

 > NOTE: Unlike Vim, `f`, `F`, `t` and `T` are not confined to the current line.